-Unfortunately, passwords are easily circumvented, especially when they are carelessly used by the very clients they were meant to protect.
+Unfortunately, passwords are easily circumvented, especially when carelessly used by the clients they were meant to protect.
 And while the username/password method probably won’t disappear completely, a better customer verification solution is needed.
-That brings us to Web Authentication, or WebAuthn.
+That brings us to Web Authentication or WebAuthn.

 How Conventional Password Authentication Works

 To understand the problem with passwords, it helps to have basic information on how conventional web authentication methods work.

 While registering for an online account, a site asks the user to create a username and password, otherwise known as an ID and a key.
 These are stored in the merchant’s database.
 Then, the next time one tries to access that account, the site will ask for their unique username (ID) and password (key).

 If the credentials provided match the ones on file, the user would be granted access.
 If they don’t match, the site will deny the login attempt.
 Seems simple enough, right?
 Well, that’s precisely the problem.

 Traditional username and password schemes are based on a simple positive/negative verification mechanism.
 They’ve become increasingly vulnerable to cyberattacks as fraudsters have gotten better at compromising databases and tricking users into handing over personal information.

 The problem with conventional password verification is that the password is, in concept, a “shared secret.”